 Like other Rit Liquid Dyes, Rit Charcoal Grey Liquid Dye works well with a variety of fabrics.
 The dye is ideal for restoring old faded clothes, shoes, handbags, or just changing the color of your home décor.
 Other than that, the dye can be used as a stain on unfinished wood and wicker, or use on an antique or stencil.

 Just as the name suggests, this incredible dye is one of the Angelus famous leather dyes.
-A great liquid dye, it is suitable for using in smooth leather shoes, belts, purses, saddles and much more.
+A great liquid dye is suitable for use in smooth leather shoes, belts, purses, saddles, and much more.
 Made in the USA, the dye penetrates the leather and forms a lasting color that makes sure the item does not crack or peel off when it dries or after being washed.

 Other than that, apart from being a highly pigmented dye, it spreads through the leather without putting any scratch on it.
 Only 109 grams in weight, the leather dye is also suitable at staining or decorating vinyl or other dye absorbent fabrics.
 Note that, you can prepare leather with a Deglazer for better results but don’t use it on vinyl fabric.

 The best leather dyes for furniture, GRIFFIN Leather Dye has been there for 125 years in the market.
-Great at repairing scratches, scuffs or any other damage to your furniture in no time, it is also a multi-purposed dye.
-This means it can also be used to restore your old stuff such as boots, jackets, wallet and even your auto interiors among other stuff.
+Great at repairing scratches, scuffs, or any other damage to your furniture in no time, it is also a multi-purposed dye.
+This means it can also be used to restore your old stuff such as boots, jackets, wallets, and even your auto interiors among other stuff.